 At the Quality Food Awards we recognise the seismic changes to society that the Coronavirus epidemic has caused.
 We have been particularly impressed by the way that the Foodservice industry has rapidly adapted to serve the needs of retail customers and in some cases has switched to a Direct to Consumer model.
 Therefore, for this year we are introducing a new category, Best Initiative by a Foodservice Provider.

-This award is open to restaurant chains, manufacturers, wholesalers, producers – anyone who would usually be selling in the out-of-home sector and is now unable to do so who finds themselves having to do business in new and innovative ways.
+This award is open to anyone who would usually be selling in the out-of-home sector and is now adapting their business in new and innovative ways to serve customers.

 Own Label Range of the Year